Tim Westwood: Early life

-DJ career and radio shows
+Career

+Live

-His career started in the late 1970s and early 1980s when he helped set up sound systems in clubs in north west London, taking opportunities to work as a DJ, and then warming up for David Rodigan.
+Westwood's career started in the late 1970s and early 1980s when he helped set up sound systems in clubs in northwest London, taking opportunities to work as a DJ, and then warming up for David Rodigan.
 At the time, he played reggae and jazz-funk.

+Westwood was injured in a drive-by shooting in Kennington, south London, on 18 July 1999, after he had been playing at the Lambeth Country Show in Brockwell Park.
+According to police reports, gunmen on a motorbike pulled up alongside his Range Rover and shot him and his assistant.
+He alleged that the gunmen were gang members who had been threatening him to stop playing shows in the neighbourhood.

+Radio

 Westwood's first radio show was on the London pirate radio station LWR.
 He then moved to Kiss FM, which he co-owned.
 He was on Capital FM from 1987, and in 1994 he moved to BBC Radio 1 to present its new rap show.
 The show was launched with a live concert with the Notorious B.I.G. and Puff Daddy.
 The Westwood Radio 1 Rap Show was the top ranked hip hop show in the UK.
+His Radio 1 show was produced by his independent company Justice Entertainment, which also produced Chris Goldfinger's dancehall show for Radio 1 at the time.

+As of 2004 Westwood was a patron of the internal radio station at Feltham Young Offenders' Institution in west London.

+At the BBC, Westwood also hosted the weekday drivetime show for Radio 1Xtra from September 2009 until he was replaced by Charlie Sloth in September 2012.
+After leaving the drivetime show, Westwood continued his Saturday night Rap Show which now ran from 21:00 until 23:00 and was a simulcast on Radio 1 and 1Xtra.
+It was announced on 26 July 2013 that he was leaving the BBC after nearly twenty years as part of planned schedule changes, which took effect on 21 September.

+After leaving the BBC, Westwood re-joined Capital FM on its sister station, Capital Xtra, initially occupying the 21:00–23:00 slot on Saturday nights.
+His show on Capital Xtra then moved to 19:00–22:00, followed by 19:00–0:00, and then 19:00–23:00.

+Television

-After appearing in the 1987 BBC Open Space documentary "Bad Meaning Good", which was an early work of his own company Justice Entertainment, he achieved TV exposure in the late 1980s, on the ITV-scheduled Night Network, produced by London Weekend Television.
+After creating and presenting the 1987 BBC Open Space documentary "Bad Meaning Good," he achieved further TV exposure in the late 1980s as part of ITV's late-night programming block Night Network, for which he hosted the programmes N Sign Radio and The Rap Show.

 He later presented a series of his own television programmes on UKTV channel UK Play, which has since ceased broadcasting.
-His Radio 1 show was produced by his independent company Justice Entertainment, which also produced Chris Goldfinger's dancehall show for Radio 1 at the time.
-Westwood is a patron of the internal radio station at Feltham Young Offenders' Institution in west London.

-Westwood was injured in a drive-by shooting in Kennington, South London, on 18 July 1999, after he had been playing at the Lambeth Country Show in Brockwell Park.
-According to police reports, gunmen on a motorbike pulled up alongside his Range Rover and shot him and his assistant.
-He alleged that the gunmen were gang members who had been threatening him to stop playing shows in the neighbourhood.

-At the BBC, Westwood also hosted the weekday drive time show for 1Xtra from September 2009 until he was replaced by Charlie Sloth in September 2012.
-After leaving the drive time show, Westwood continued his Saturday night Rap Show which now ran from 21:00 until 23:00 and was a broadcast simulcast on BBC Radio 1 and on BBC Radio 1Xtra.
-It was announced on 26 July 2013 that he was leaving the BBC after nearly 20 years as part of planned schedule changes, which took effect on 21 September 2013.

-After leaving the BBC, Westwood rejoined Capital FM on their sister station, Capital Xtra, initially occupying the 21:00–23:00 slot on Saturday nights.
-His show on Capital Xtra then moved to a 19:00–22:00, followed by 19:00–0:00, and then between 19:00–23:00.
-Global, Capital's parent company, announced in late April 2022 that he was stepping down from his show "until further notice" due to allegations of his sexual misconduct, which he has strongly denied.